Trafficking of Persons: Texas Penal Code §20A.02

 Texas Criminal Law

 Have you been charged with Trafficking of Persons?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Contact us today to discuss legal representation.

 What is the current Texas law about Trafficking of Persons?